arghasen10/ns-3.29/src/traffic-control/doc/pfifo-fast.rst

 The PfifoFastQueueDisc class holds a single attribute:

-* ``MaxSize:`` The maximum number of packets accepted by the queue disc.
+* ``Limit:`` The maximum number of packets accepted by the queue disc.
 The default value is 1000.

 Examples
 ========